Course Reserves Copyright Information

 - Anything for which you own the copyright

-- The first use of an item (journal article) falls under the Fair Use Guidelines.
+- The first use of an item (journal article or book chapter) falls under the Fair Use Guidelines.
 However each subsequent use requires royalties to be paid to the copyright holder.
+The library incurs these costs.

 At this time, Boatwright Library obtains copyright permission for reserves posted through the library's e-reserve system through the Copyright Clearance Center.
-If you are posting scanned e-reserves directly into Blackboard and you need assistance with obtaining copyright permission for a work, please contact Katherine Hoffman in Boatwright library at firstname.lastname@example.org.
+If you are posting scanned e-reserves directly into Blackboard and you need assistance with obtaining copyright permission for a work, please contact Laura Powers (804-289-8884) in Boatwright library.